demonicdemzx/The-Catalogue/README.md

-# The Catalog
+# The Catalogue

-A private catalog for your personal library, packaged as an installable web app (PWA).
+A private catalogue for your personal library, packaged as an installable web app (PWA).
 It has no server, no account and no tracking.
 Your books are stored in the browser on the device you use and never leave it.